 The answer to all of these statements is a resounding… Why?!?!

 Your business phone is the first contact with a customer or client and first impressions do count.
-Why have a less than professional greeting and a perfect On-Hold message be the first point of contact with anyone calling your company?
-When it comes to any of the above potential creators of your messaging, you have to ask yourself, is “Good Enough” or “Better than Nothing” the image I want to portray when someone is making the first contact with you?
+Why have a greeting that’s less than professional or an On-Hold message that’s less than perfect when it’s the first point of contact with anyone calling your company?

 We don’t change our own tires.
 We don’t re-shingle our own roof.
 We don’t do our own plumbing.

 Why?
-The reason is that we don’t have the time or the specific skills and know-how to complete the job the way an experienced professional can.
+We simply don’t have the time or the specific skills and know-how to complete the job the way an experienced professional can.
 Anyone who is great at what they do can make the end result look easy.
 It’s the details that make the difference.
 And when it comes to your On-Hold message and greetings, the devil is in the details.

 If you are falling into the “basement solution” trap, ask yourself these questions: